Lt Dennis L. Dauphin

 I remember meeting the "C" Battery commander prior to going to the field.
 I was "assigned" to his battery for pay and admin purposes, but my "real" job was to hump the boonies with some Infantry line company.
 In other words, I would not be hanging around "C" Battery very much at all.
 I spent a day or two receiving a very superficial and uncaring overview of what the firing battery did.
 It was a waste of time.
 You were NOT part of their outfit...it was just on paper...and they didn't do a very good job of hiding it.
 And the battery commander had the worst attitude of all toward his FOs.
 They took up space on his TO&E and they were not under his control...didn't need 'em.
 For a long time I considered him to be a part of the anatomy whereby you relieved yourself and felt better.
 Thankfully, he was gone when it was time for me to actually be assigned and work in a battery with the 2/9th.

 I remember "being tested" as an FNG / FO.
 I later learned that we ALL got the same test. {See: "Hello, FNG!"} Are you competent?
 Can we trust you?
 Will you do the job when it counts?
 It all goes back to arriving in-country as a REPO-DEPOT "body"...they didn't know you and you didn't know them.
+Unit cohesion?
+There wasn't any.
+You came in and had to establish your reputation from scratch.

 I remember my very first "fire mission" at the Cambodian border.
 My unit was taking on mortar fire.
 Not surprisingly, the mortars were coming from "the other side".
 I found the coordinates and called in the request for artillery support.
 "Nothing doing, Lieutenant.
 Your coordinates are inside Cambodia".
 "What the hell, you say?
 We're being fired upon and we cannot fire back?"
 I wasn't even in-country for a month when I realized the numbing shock of what was going on.
 We were officially limited as to how we could engage the enemy.
 So, this was Vietnam!
 I had a very hard soul-searching session when my tour was completed.
 I loved being an Army officer...especially making that first promotion to First Lieutenant...but did I want to stay in the active Army, possibly return for more tours...knowing that politics determined how you fight a war?
+It's no wonder to me that there are 58,000 names on that Wall.

 I remember "search & destroy" missions all during my tour as an FO.
 They were generally proceeded by a "Battle King" (artillery bombardment in the landing area) and sometimes coordinated with a jet fighter(s) or the A1E Skyraiders dropping ordnance also.
 I later learned most of it was for "show".
 You got the "truth" with the "slicks" (Iroquois choppers) inserted you in what was called a "combat assault".
 There were some great, heroic chopper pilots who served in Nam and there were others who hovered 12 feet in the air or so and told you to jump out...full pack, battle gear and all. {See: "No Hope for Bob Hope"} They were ready to "haul ass" away from the insertion point.
 The planning of the search & destroy missions seemed to resemble a dart game: throw one here, throw one there.
 Add the score up later.
 I keep thinking how our fighting forefathers used to take ground, take more ground, move forward and defeat the enemy.
 Vietnam may go down in history as the widespread use of a new concept: the "circular offensive".

 I remember that my Infantry unit got a "break" from the constant assignments of combat assaults and search & destroy missions just before Christmas, 1966.
 I was wondering how "the holidays" were going to be handled.
 Out in the boonies, days and weeks passed without knowing the day or the date.
 Thankfully, our remembrance of Christmas didn't fall victim to that.
 We did come out of the field and relax for Christmas and New Year's before starting up again.
 But the attitude back at the Battery hadn't changed; their own FOs were made to feel unwelcome.
 So...I moseyed over to the 2/35th shop and had a great time enjoying the food, drinks, the humorous skits, and a true feeling of brotherhood with my Infantry counterparts.
 Some told me that they didn't want to get "too close" to their FOs because we were so vulnerable and not likely to return from the field.
 Sorry, I don't buy it.
+They had the "security" of a firebase and....you didn't.

 I remember some of the "creative" ideas that came into being while in Vietnam.
 One was to take a can of peanut butter from a C-ration pack and mix in some of the mosquito repellent that we all carried in pocket-size plastic bottles.
 Then set it afire...instant STERNO!
 Then you heated your C-rations.
 I guess the oil of the peanut butter and the oil of the repellent provided the ignition while the peanut butter served as your candle.
 Whatever it was...it worked.
 In comparing notes with others, I learned that this was a common practice.
 Meanwhile, the convoy drivers would put their C-rations on the manifold of the trucks they were driving.
 Only problem was it often got the C-rations too hot and the moisture inside the cans would result in exploded C-rations all over the engine.

 I remember it was quite a sight to see a CH-47 Chinook arrive with re-supplies of ammunition, food and water.
 These helicopters had powerful downdrafts from their huge blades; each visit caused a mini-tornado that left you chasing anything that wasn't nailed down.
 Then each visit had to have some brave soul volunteer to stand directly under this noisy monster and remove the "donut" from the lifting hook of the helicopter and avoid getting a huge jolt of static electricity in the process.
 Funny thing is, we always had volunteers for this daunting task.
 I think it is another tribute to being young, foolish, and feeling invincible.
 Plus it made for a great picture.
+I felt sorry for the "grunts", I really did.
+Here they would line up their pup tents in nice, neat orderly rows and along comes a Chinook and their belongings are blown all over the landscape.
+It was "52-pickup" after that.

 I remember that the US Army in Vietnam had no problem keeping, retaining, and extending the Huey doorgunners.
 This job was primarily held by those in the rank of Sp4 ("Speedy-Fours" as they were known).
 It seems that all a unit commander had to do was promise a doorgunner job and the young man would extend his tour for six months.
 I don't recall if this meant that there were no other additional duties, but the "day job" was to fly to locations as directed.
 Bearing in mind that helicopters were fairly new to the military scene, they were absolutely critical in moving men and materiel where roads didn't exist, and you could see Vietnam in ways that few others could...made this job a "magnet".
 The doorgunners felt invincible and weren't really afraid of being shot down or crashing.
+Learned many, many years later from the veterans of the 2/9th on the original deployment from Hawaii that these jobs were "super-secret" and volunteers were carefully screened as part of a pre-deployment training routine once the troops got the order to "go!"
+Turns out that these guys were just part and parcel of putting a Huey in the air.

 I remember the beautiful sunrises and sunsets in Vietnam.
 It made you wonder how such an ugly war could be conducted in such a beautiful country.
 When I saw the flags of various nations in an encyclopedia when I was a young boy, I didn't understand why Japan chose a sun with segmented rays flowing from the center.
 Then, when I saw a sunrise in Vietnam, I finally understood.
 As the sun rose, you could see clearly defined separate segments of rays emanating from the center.
 Never saw that in the States...ever.

 I remember that going on "R&R" (Rest & Recreation) was handled by "slots".
 Each major sub-unit was given so many "slots" to send troops on R&R to places like Bangkok, Malaysia, Singapore, Hong Kong, etc. Hawaii was generally reserved for the married soldiers who usually met their wives there.
 Problem was...a lot of guys couldn't go when the slots came open.
 So, there were a lot of rumors that the REMFs were going on multiple R&Rs because the slots would be unused.
 Some REMFs were heard to joke that they'd be on several R&Rs and just didn't have the money to go on more.
 I don't recall anyone I knew in Vietnam not getting their R&R because they couldn't get a slot.
 But...the process was neither honorable or equitable...the "boys in the rear" tended to manipulate the system.
+I owe the Bn S-1 Lt Frank Herbick a serious debt of "thanks" for getting me my "R&R" dates.
+It finally happened in July and I went home in October, 1967.

 I remember the "Donut Dollies" flying out and visiting us directly in the forward combat zones.
 Their visits were brief and I guess did some good for the men who felt they lifted the morale and provided a "sight for sore eyes".
 Frankly, I didn't see the use of talking to some gal you've never met before and would never meet again, but if it was good for the morale of the men, I was all for it.
 I was also concerned that something would happen just at the time of their visit and we would be very hard pressed to protect them.
 I was glad to see them leave...for their own safety.
+God bless 'em...they had the courage to go out in the combat zone.

 I remember the daily registrations that took place at LZ OD.
 The AO for most of the registrations was Lt Pat Kasperbauer.
 He was extremely conscientious and got to be an expert at picking a registration point and "calling the shots" on your base piece.
 Then when it came time for "battery in effect", you sorta crossed your fingers.
 Any "long shooters" or "short shooters" meant you had better re-check the settings or pull that howitzer out of service.
 Then you had a gun crew with nothing to do...bad news, fer shure.
 Pat hated to let you know that anything was wrong with your registration because he knew the next thing you were gonna hear was an ass-chewing from the Battalion Commander.
 "Good Humor" was not his middle name.

-I remember that, although the firebases always had one Infantry company providing perimeter security as they rotated and rested from prior missions, it was still the major fear that the NVA would covertly mass in the dark and try to overrun the artillery battery.
+I remember that, although the firebases always had one Infantry company providing perimeter security (nicknamed the "Palace Guard") as they rotated and rested from prior missions, it was still the major fear that the NVA would covertly mass in the dark and try to overrun the artillery battery.
 They certainly had good reason to try.
 Consequently, we Redlegs would conduct perimeter defense drills.
 These included a "direct fire" load of the anti-personnel round called the "beehive".
 During one drill we put an empty ammo tube downrange as a target.
 When the darts (flechettes) hit the tube, it looked like an over-used dart board...filled with holes.
 Regret that the photo of me holding the ammo tube was badly underexposed; it really showed the effectiveness of that round.
 If we were able to get to the guns in time with beehive rounds in the event of an overrun attempt, there would be a lot of blood on the ground.

 I remember "MAIL CALL"!
 The most important part of every day.
 Any day without MAIL CALL was a let-down.
 I think the rear-support dudes did a super job of getting mail to the field.
 An amazing job of getting mail to the field, I might say!
 If any member of the unit did NOT get mail, you knew you had better ask and find out what was going on.
 You were likely about to lose one of your combat assets!

 I remember that one evening around dusk, something occurred in our AO with our ground troops near a village.
 Whatever that was, it stirred great anger in the 3rd Brigade Commander, Col James Shanahan.
 He sent orders down to my "A" Battery to fire on that village the ENTIRE NIGHT, stopping at daybreak.
-So, we fired "Battery FFE" on the SAME deflection and elevation for over 8 hours.
+So, we fired "Battery FFE" on the SAME deflection and quadrant elevation for over 8 hours.
 Even if you were executing "blocking fires" against a WWII German Panzer Division, this would make no sense.
 By daybreak, we expended thousands of rounds; every cannoneer was dog-tired and in poor shape to execute any new missions that might have been required.
 I think the net effect was to create a scrap metal junkyard for the local scavengers.
 There are many who viewed Col Shanahan as an "aggressive" commander; on this night, I had other words to describe him.

 I remember the arrival of the new Battalion S-3, Major Stuart Wright in the late summer of 1967.
 He was fresh from the States and had pulled duty at Ft Sill as part of the Instructor Faculty, as best I recall.
 He was extremely polite, a polished fellow, and very much into "academia".
 He had not seen the role of the 105mm howitzer in a combat mission for the Infantry apparently.
 As he toured my FDC unit, he asked several questions as to why we weren't using a lot of the firing techniques taught at Ft Sill's Artillery School, particularly the ones where you converge or disperse a shot pattern by giving each gun a different deflection and quadrant elevation.
 I responded by saying: "Sir, when the Infantry is in contact with the enemy, all they want to hear is that first round coming out of our tubes".
 He absorbed that...and didn't reply.
 I think...to his everlasting credit...he checked my reply against the reality of what was happening in our Battalion.
 He never brought the subject up again.